 This isn't your typical one-night camping trip in Japan where you just pitch a tent at a campground.
 It's a place where children leave their parents and live together for one to two months, staying at a facility similar to what we call a forest school in Japan, learning all sorts of things.

-Children from first grade through high school third year can attend.
+Children from first grade through high school can attend.
 But it wasn't easy to get in, so it was also a kind of status symbol.
-They enjoy summer just among themselves, doing crafts, putting on performances, having parties, and all sorts of activities.
+They enjoy summer just among themselves, doing crafts, putting on performances, having parties, and engaging in all sorts of activities.

 Some camps have themes, like math camps.
 Attending a camp focused on your interests lets you meet many like-minded peers.
 You can steadily hone your skills and deepen your passions.

-Some camps are near forests or the sea, letting kids experience a lifestyle different from the city and return home a bit more mature.
+Some camps are near forests or the sea, letting kids experience a different lifestyle than the city and return home a bit more mature.
 Meanwhile, parents can enjoy vacations elsewhere or focus on work.
 Yes, parents get a month-long summer break too.

 ○ A two-week+ family trip just to relax

 In a country with long winters, sunbathing is a precious experience.
 A tan from the strong southern sun is the ultimate status symbol.
-Especially in the past, when travel wasn't so easy, a warm seaside vacation was a boast-worthy way to spend summer break.
-That's why grandmothers with sun-spotted skin cherish those marks as proof they enjoyed plenty of vacations in their youth.
+Especially in the past, when travel wasn't so easy, a warm seaside vacation was a point of pride.
+That's why grandmothers with sunspots cherish them as proof they enjoyed plenty of vacations in their youth.

 Some might think three months is too much leisure, but Russians are trained from childhood to rest and enjoy it in their own way.
 They discover hobbies, learn skills, and recharge.
-That's why they can work with such focus as adults.
+That's why they can work with such focus and energy even as adults.

 Conversely, without this time, people might not have the energy or food reserves to work through the long winter.
 I feel this could offer hints for Japan's work-life balance.